-market systemic risk and personal data sharing constraints.
+Delays in project initiation included data sovereignty, market systemic risk and personal data sharing constraints.
 For global businesses, the impact of various local regulations must be considered - many of which are vague on cloud implementation.
 Future stances from regulators may even see institutions which have not embraced cloud as not being competitive enough, creating potential ecosystem risk.

-Tim Bull from Rackspace commented that both the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) have a clear focus on safeguarding customers and the economy by making sure financial services firms are assuring service transformation and are able to provide technology service continuity.
+Bull commented that both the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) have a clear focus on safeguarding customers and the economy by making sure financial services firms are assuring service transformation and are able to provide technology service continuity.
 This is underpinned by maintaining clear liability and assuring that liquid capital insurance is in place and proportionate to the value of the services they provide.

-"Banks and insurers must maintain ownership of their ultimate cloud service delivery, but third party providers can add significant supporting by providing the relevant information to speed up the approvals process with clear sets of Service Level Agreements [SLAs] and KPIs," he stated.
+"Banks and insurers must maintain ownership of their ultimate cloud service delivery, but third party providers can add significant support by providing the relevant information to speed up the approvals process with clear sets of Service Level Agreements [SLAs] and KPIs," he stated.